 You will have something showing the following for Chrome.
 Then you may type ‘DNS lookup’ or ‘the required features or flags’, if it appears on this page, that probably means the feature you are looking for is under experimentation.
 Thus, caution before using them.

 3. Finally, restart your browser, and you are set.

 For Safari users browsing on their Mac, they are unlucky for now.
-As with the current operating system, macOS Catalina, Apple does not offer support for the DoH protocol on Safari or any other app/service.
-Although, Apple did indicate its plans to add support for DNS over HTTPS to its apps/services with the upcoming version of macOS (Big Sur).
+As with the current operating system, macOS Catalina, Apple does not offer support for https traffic over the DoH protocol on Safari or any other app/service.
+Although, Apple did indicate its plans to add support for DNS over an HTTPS connection to its apps/services with the upcoming version of macOS (Big Sur).

-By now, you should have an understanding of what DNS over HTTPS is, though many cybersecurity finds the protocol unreliable since ISPs still use other ways to look up DNS requests.
+By now, you should have an understanding of what DNS over HTTPS is, though many cybersecurity finds the protocol unreliable since ISPs still use other ways to look up a DNS request.
 But an extra layer of security won't hurt you.

 If you need more knowledge about DoH, web filtering, and other information about SafeDNS features, you may visit our website or talk to our experts directly, and start your web filtering trial for free.